Notre-Solutions/Inship-Website/src/pages/index.md

       - icon: copy
         title: Step 2
         text: >-
-          INSHIP takes over.
-The system simply extracts the invoices and then codes, processes, distributes and stores it.
+          INSHIP takes over: the system simply extracts the invoices and then codes, processes, distributes and stores it.
       - icon: balance-scale
         title: Step 3